Search

 Johnson & Johnson

-Johnson & Johnson’s benevolent reputation has been overshadowed by recent revelations that one of the company’s most trusted products was laced with asbestos.
+Johnson & Johnson’s benevolent reputation has been overshadowed by revelations that one of the company’s most trusted products was laced with asbestos.
 Instead of warning the public, Johnson & Johnson actively concealed the presence of asbestos in baby powder and continued to market it as safe.
 As a result, thousands of Americans have contracted mesothelioma and ovarian cancer from asbestos in Johnson & Johnson baby powder.
 If you or a loved one has been diagnosed, contact The Lanier Law Firm today.

 Legally Reviewed By: Case A. Dam